Nitrate in well water

 Exposure to high levels of nitrate reduces the amount of oxygen in the blood.
 This condition is called methemoglobinemia.
 When this condition occurs in infants it is also known as “blue baby syndrome”.

-Babies under 6 months are particularly at risk, although breast-fed infants have less exposure to nitrate than bottle-fed infants.
+Babies under 6 months are particularly at risk.
+Breast-fed infants have less exposure to nitrate than bottle-fed infants.
 In severe cases, high levels of nitrate can cause an infant to turn a grey-blue colour, mainly around the eyes and mouth due to the lack of oxygen in their blood.
 Immediate medical attention is necessary, as this serious condition can be fatal.
+New studies suggest that the thyroid gland function in school-age children may be affected by exposure to high levels of nitrate.
+There may also be an associated link between cancer and exposure to nitrate in drinking water.

 What precautions should be taken for babies or women who are pregnant?